Magento plugin

 • online listing (active)

-The plugin comes with front-end tracking of customer behavior on your Magento storefront that includes basic web tracking of events, such as view_item, cart_update, and order placed automatic injection of Bloomreach Engagement JS SDK into the website HEAD, and customer identification (when logged in).
+The plugin comes with front-end tracking of customer behavior on your Magento storefront that includes basic web tracking of events, such as view_item, cart_update, and order_placed automatic injection of Bloomreach Engagement JS SDK into the website HEAD, and customer identification (when logged in).
 The tracking can be extended by code.

-Additional features
+Additional Features

 • Customizable schedule of jobs* (affects updates frequency)